 Level of mystery and mysticism - Some martial arts, including many Aikido schools, include a lot of what we’ll call “mystery and mysticism”.
 That is, their explanations for how they do what they do require a belief in something that’s seemingly magical.
 Some people are comfortable accepting these explanations, while others find it off-putting.
 It is worth observing for yourself if you feel like the instructor is genuinely trying to help you understand, or is deliberately obscuring something in order to fascinate you.
 Practicing with us will require you to believe in nothing more than physics, physiology and your own experience.
 At the same time, we have no need to preclude you from believing whatever you believe.
 We may, for example, ask you to visualize energy (Ki) flowing outward from your body.
 It’s up to you to decide if there really is energy flowing from you, or if this is just a useful visualization.
 That said, you will see, hear and feel things in practice that may seem inexplicable initially, but we’ll always do our best to help you understand and experience what’s happening.

 Size of practices - Typical Aikido practices can range from just a couple people to 20 or more.
-Smaller practices will tend to be a bit more bespoke, emphasizing an aspect of practice that’s particularly appropriate or relevant to the people present.
+Smaller practices will tend to be a bit more individualized, emphasizing an aspect of practice that’s particularly appropriate or relevant to the people present.
 Larger practices can let you see and experience more variation of skill levels and body types.
 Smaller practices can encourage a closer-knit community, while larger practices give you an opportunity to meet more people.
 You might or might not end up having a preference for either larger or smaller practices as both can have a lot to offer.
 If it’s important to you, find a dojo with practice sizes that fit your liking.
 Our group's practice size fluctuates, but we value more individualized training and practices of 4 to 8 people are common.

 3) Things that you can probably pay less attention to than you might think